virbinet/PySPLIT-Argentina/README.md

 Integrate GeoTIFF or shapefiles for enhanced geographic context.
 Example

 This repository does not include PySPLIT itself.
-It adapts PySPLIT output for enhanced visualization.
+It extends PySPLIT output by adding altitude vs. time charts for back trajectories.
 Original PySPLIT code was created and maintained by Mellissa S. C. Warner (GitHub: mscross) as an open-source toolkit for HYSPLIT trajectory analysis.
-This repository extends PySPLIT’s output for enhanced geographic visualization with Cartopy.

-MIT License
- – You are free to use, modify, and distribute this code with proper attribution.